harp-project/FOL-in-ML/README.md

-# First-order logic embedding in Matching logic
+# First-order logic embedding in matching logic

-This project aims to embed First-order logic into Matching logic.
+This project aims to embed first-order logic into matching logic.
 The formalisation is implemented in Coq.

 In order to use this library, you need to install the Matching logic repository.
-Detailed tutorial can be found [here](https://github.com/harp-project/AML-Formalization/blob/master/README.md#aml-formalization)
+Detailed tutorial can be found [here](https://github.com/harp-project/AML-Formalization/blob/master/README.md#aml-formalization).
+The original formalisation of first-order logic can be found [here](https://github.com/mark-koch/firstorder-proof-mode).

 ## Content